20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 5: Deadlifts

 Deadlifts are a compound exercise that targets multiple muscle groups, including the lower back, glutes, and hamstrings.
+Deadlifts have been proven to improve lower back pain, as long as they are performed with proper form and an appropriate weight.

 1. Using proper form and technique, start with a weighted barbell or dumbbell on the floor.